 3. Focus on a Calorie Deficit

 As much as our society wants to fight calorie counting, it is still crucial to fat loss.
 It’s easy to point the finger at carbs, insulin or sugar, but at the end of the day, excess calories are what lead to excess fat.
 This isn’t as simple as the “exercise more, eat less” approach.
 You could exercise more, but if you also eat more, you cancel your deficit.
 You could eat less, but if you also move less, again you cancel your deficit.
-Nutrition that come from the right foods play a key role, but to achieve the best results, first focus on the calorie deficit.
+Nutrition that comes from the right foods plays a key role, but to achieve the best results, first focus on the calorie deficit.

 There’s more to exercise than sweating it up on the treadmill.
 Adding weight lifting to your exercise routine will help build lean muscle, which aids in burning fat.
 Can’t afford the gym?
 Make use of affordable resistance bands.
 There are also plenty of common household items that will suffice.